What is the clenching force of a white shark's jaws. Who has the strongest bite in the world? Dogs have the strongest jaws. Top breeds

 Jaw strength – 136 atmospheres.

-The jaws of the jaguar are the most powerful among all members of the cat family.
-Moreover, we can safely say that its bite is superior in strength to the bite of any other mammal.
+The jaguar's jaws are the most powerful among all members of the cat family.
+Moreover, we can safely say that its bite is stronger than the bite of any other mammal.

-From Argentina to Mexico, the jaguar is the real king of the jungle.
+From Argentina to Mexico, the jaguar is the true king of the jungle.
 The jaguar kills its prey by biting its head.
 Like most cats, the jaguar is a solitary hunter.
-The jaguar even attacks the anaconda and caiman.
-The strength of his jaws is so great that he is able to bite through even a turtle shell.
-Although the jaguar is inferior in size to its cousins living in Asia and Africa, they are the largest cats in America.
-The most numerous populations of jaguars, according to the latest data, live in Belize.
+The jaguar even attacks anacondas and caiman.
+The strength of his jaws is so great that he can even bite through a turtle shell.
+Although the jaguar is smaller in size than its cousins living in Asia and Africa, in America they are the largest cats.
+The most numerous populations of jaguars, according to recent data, live in Belize.

 3. American alligator